 Sermon on the Mount

-The Sermon on the Mount is given in Matthew 5:1-12 and contains nine beatitudes or blessings.
+The Sermon on the Mount is given in the Gospel of Matthew 5:1-12 and contains nine beatitudes or blessings.

 The nine proclamied blessings build up, mapping to Man's ninefold structure and bodily principles.
 The first three can be taken as individual, through longing and suffering to come to peace (physical, etheric, astral bodies), the next three refer to our fellow-men (righteousness, mercy, good-will), and the last three refer to the higher self and lead up to higher beings.